 Greek food is heaven.
 To avoid tourist restaurants and their faux traditional dishes, I never eat on a main square or a place that offers the menu in six languages.
 For breakfast, I would skip the standard continental breakfast at the hotel and head to the nearest bakery.
 Greek bakeries are the best in all of Europe, and a nice Frappe or Espresso fredo (cold coffee) is the best way to start the day here.

-For lunch or dinner, we liked Karamanlidika, a deli-style restaurant with great cold cuts and cheeses, as well as small meze-style plates like hummus, fried cheese dishes, spicy sojouk.
+For lunch or dinner in Athens, we liked Karamanlidika, a deli-style restaurant with great cold cuts and cheeses, as well as small meze-style plates like hummus, fried cheese dishes, spicy sojouk.
 The service is so friendly I felt like I’d been going here all my life.

 Our Greek friends took us for souvlaki near Monastiraki Square at Thanasis.
 Usually the restaurants near the tourist centers are to be avoided (see above: they aren’t good because they don’t have to be), but we knew we were in for a treat at this one because half of the tables were taken up by old Greek women lunching alone.
 (They don’t have the time or patience for bad food!)
 The souvlaki comes piled on a grilled pita, with mild red onion and tart tomatoes, reminding me of my absolute favorite “Coney Island” Greek diner back home in Detroit, where they also made a mean souvlaki.